-Distribution of two-year forward US GDP forecasts, 2018 vs. 2017
+Distribution of two-year forward U.S. GDP forecasts, 2018 vs. 2017

 Source: BlackRock Investment Institute, with data from Consensus Economics, June 2018.

-Notes: the lines show the distribution of two-year forward US GDP forecasts as at June 2018 and June 2017.
+Notes: The lines show the distribution of two-year forward U.S. GDP forecasts as of June 2018 and 2017.
 The vertical axis shows the relative frequency of each forecast.
 Forward-looking estimates may not come to pass.

-Theme 2: tighter financial conditions
+Theme 2: Tighter financial conditions

 Financial conditions have started to tighten.
-Higher interest rates, a stronger US dollar and less-easy monetary policy crimp the flow of money through the financial system.
-US real (inflation-adjusted) yields are grinding higher as the Fed presses on with its normalisation.
+Higher interest rates, a stronger U.S. dollar and less-easy monetary policy crimp the flow of money through the financial system.
+U.S. real (inflation-adjusted) yields are grinding higher as the Fed presses on with its normalization.
 The bulk of the change in yields since mid-2016 has been driven by rising growth expectations.
 See the green area in the Uncertainty premium chart.
 Yet in 2018, markets have been building an extra risk premium into bond yields - reflecting increasing uncertainty.

 See the light blue area.
-Some important context: real yields are ticking higher - but are yet to break out of the top end of their five-year historical range.
+Some important context: Real yields are ticking higher - but are yet to break out of the top end of their five-year historical range.

-Tighter funding conditions have played a role in this year's EM hardships including Argentina and Turkey, countries with big external financing needs.
+Tighter funding conditions have played a role in this year's EM hardships - including Argentina and Turkey, countries with big external financing needs.
 See page 6 for details.
-Further gains in the US dollar could cause more pain, including for global banks that rely on dollar funding.
+Further gains in the U.S. dollar could cause more pain, including for global banks that rely on dollar funding.

-Rising interest rates and a strengthening US dollar are tightening financial conditions, with ripple effects across markets.
+Rising interest rates and a strengthening U.S. dollar are tightening financial conditions, with ripple effects across markets.